bmth-arg-wiki/bmth-arg-wiki.github.io/pages/lore/insights.md

 Document in the [FOR SOF](../for-sof) folder.
 It introduces us to the Insights.
 We do not know its author, but we assume that [Selene](../characters/selene) likely left these files here for [Sof](../characters/sof).

 ***

+## About

+These are some documents introducing us to the concept of the four insights that we see throughout the ARG.
+The documents left [for Sof](../for-sof/for-sof) indicate that they must master these insights.

+***

 ## Insights spectrograms